higherkindness/compendium/docs/docs/docs/deployment/index.md

 ## Compendium configuration variables

 Compendium service offers multiple variables that allows user to configure how the service is deployed.
-All variables are defined at compendium's [application.conf][applicationconf].
+All variables are defined at Compendium's [application.conf][applicationconf].

 #### Metadata Storage configuration: